 A4.568A Reasonable excuse—reliance on HMRC

 In instances other than inaccuracies, for example in relation to late filing, HMRC says that it accepts that the taxpayer may have a reasonable excuse if, after receiving a notice requiring filing, they promptly contact HMRC to question whether they are required to file a return and it takes an unreasonably long time to reply.
-However, the taxpayer would be expected to file the return as soon as they receive HMRC's answer1.
+However, the taxpayer would be expected to file the return without delay as soon as they receive HMRC's answer1.

 The same principles would, presumably, apply to other situations where the taxpayer could not reasonably be expected to comply with an obligation before receiving a vital piece of information from HMRC.